2600hz/kazoo/applications/crossbar/doc/multi_factor.md

 #### Get a summary of login attempts

-If the crossbar authentication modules is configured to save a buf log of login attempts, use this to get summary of the logs.
+If the crossbar authentication modules is configured to save a debug log of login attempts, use this to get summary of the logs.

 > GET /v2/accounts/{ACCOUNT_ID}/multi_factor/attempts